Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Topic-to-Twister and Style-Transfer Tongue Twister Generation

 \subsection{Task Definition}

-Inspired by \citet{keh-etal-2023-pancetta}, we define two different settings for the task of tongue-twister generation we describe as \textit{Topic-to-Twister} and \textit{Style-Transfer}.
-In the latter Topic-to-Twister setting, for a given topic phrase (as generated by combining adjectives and nouns in NLTK, as described in \S \ref{sec:twisterlister_pipe}), we aim to generate a tongue-twister $T$, whereby $T$ comprises a sequence of words $ \{w_1, w_2,... w_{n}\}$.
+Inspired by \citet{keh-etal-2023-pancetta}, we define two different settings for the task of tongue twister generation we describe as \textit{topic-to-twister} and \textit{style-transfer}.
+In the former topic-to-twister setting, for a given topic phrase (as generated by randomly sampling adjective and noun combinations, as described in \S \ref{sec:twisterlister_pipe}), we aim to generate a tongue twister $T$, whereby $T$ comprises a sequence of words $ \{w_1, w_2,... w_{n}\}$.
 The generated output must satisfy the following constraints: (1) the output should be semantically related to the input topic phrase; (2) the output should show maximal levels of phonological overlap across tokens; and (3) the output should be grammatically valid.
-On the other hand, for the Style-Transfer setting we aim to generate a tongue-twister again, $T = \{w_1, w_2,... w_{n}\}$, but provide as input a non-tongue-twister prosaic phrase and aim to convert it via Style-Transfer into a tongue-twister through learning to replace vocabulary with more phonemically similar entries.
+On the other hand, for the style-transfer setting we aim to generate a tongue twister again, $T = \{w_1, w_2,... w_{n}\}$, but provide as input a non-tongue twister phrase and aim to convert it via style-transfer into a tongue twister through learning to replace vocabulary with more phonemically similar entries.